 C. Conduct Affecting the University Community

-1. Breaching campus safety or security including intentionally damaging door locks, and unauthorized possession or use of College keys or access cards.
+1. Breaching campus safety or security including intentionally damaging door locks, and unauthorized possession or use of university keys or access cards.

 3. Violating the university's technology policies.